w3f/polkadot-wiki/docs/general/polkadot-vault.md

 ## Create and Import Accounts

 You can create a new account directly within the Vault app (Add Key Set > Add new Key Set).
 This will generate a new mnemonic seed phrase on the app.
-Alternatively, you can import in the app a new account using a seed phrase that has been generated on a cold device elsewhere.
-For example, you can have an air-gapped laptop with the Subkey tool installed and you can generate a new account there.
+Alternatively, you can import a new account in the app using a seed phrase generated on a cold device elsewhere.
+For example, you can have an air-gapped laptop with the Subkey tool installed and generate a new account there.
 The seed phrase of that account can be imported into the Vault App (Add Key Set > Recover Key Set).

 We recommend importing a Vault account into the [Polkadot-JS Browser Extension](./polkadotjs.md#polkadot-js-extension) or